-Results of the estimates $\hat{x}0$ and $\hat{\alpha}$ for the Gumbel distribution function of the maximum precipitation depths for different durations and at the various locations are shown in Tables 1.
-IDF curves obtained by the graphical method for the locations are shown in Figure 6 to Figure 8.
-Shown also are the IDF curves obtained by the statistical method.
+Results of the estimates \hat{x}0 and $\hat{\alpha}$ for the Gumbel distribution function of the maximum precipitation depths for different durations and at the various locations were shown in Table 1.
+IDF curves obtained by the graphical and statistical methods for the locations were shown in Figure 6 to Figure 8.